ANSSI-FR/sftp2misp/README.md

   - `-n, --no-download ` Bypass JSON MISP files download, and just import the local JSON MISP files into MISP instance
   - `-d, --delete-local-directory-content` Erase the content of the `local_directory` before JSON MISP files are downloaded
   - `-q, --quiet` Reduce spam in logs by showing warnings only once
+  - `-y, --yara` download YARA files on SFTP server.
+Files will only be downloaded and not added to MISP instance

 When connecting to the SFTP server, if your private key is protected by a password, you shall enter it manually.